Collaborating with Teachers to Make Great Referrals

 Participants will be able to:

-- Formulate a macro approach to looking at the results of RTI from a a broader perspective to further drive accurate assessment
+Introduce a macro approach to looking at the results of RTI and further driving accurate assessment

-- Analyze the demographic make-up of students in special education
+Evaluate the make-up of students in special education